mighdoll/wgsl-linker/packages/mini-parse/README.md

   Parser combinators define a grammar by mixing simple TypeScript functions provided by the library or written by the user (aka combinator functions).
-  Execution of the grammar involves simply running these functions.
+  Execution of the grammar normally means simply running these functions.
   The simplicity makes parser combinators flexible and easy to adopt - you're using TypesScript for everything.